Early voting is not available.

 Early voting takes place in the form of in-person absentee voting that allows voter, as soon as absentee ballots are available, to receive, mark and submit an absentee ballot in person at the election office or by mail to the election office.

 However, ballots are not counted until election day.
 Early-in person absentee voting does not require a reason and starts as soon as ballots are available – by not later than 30 days before an election.
 For more information about times and locations please contact your local election officials.

 Early voting is available from 30 days before a statewide election and 15 days before a special election.

 For more information on early voting, please see the section on Absentee Ballot Process.

 Early voting is available and takes place at locations throughout the state beginning 14 days before an election.
 Please contact your local county clerk's office for specific dates and times.

 There is no early voting.

 Early voting is allowed and no excuse is required.
-This option allows registered voters to cast their ballot in person, using a voting machine, during a nine-day period prior to Election Day.
+This option allows registered voters to cast their ballot in person, using a voting machine, during a three-day period before the Primary Election and a nine-day period before the November General Election.
 A list of early voting sites is available here.
 Voters can select any site in their county.

 You may vote early at your County Clerks office beginning 28 days before an election.
 Early voting at alternate sites begins on the third Saturday before the election in many counties.
 Early voting information may be found at this state website.